 Smartphone Apps That Make Charitable Giving More Fun

-Almost all of us have a smartphone.
-So lots of people have been working on integrating our phones with our love for supporting good causes.
-As a result, apps for charitable giving have increased and are easy to find.
+Most of us also like giving to charity.
+Consequently, many people have been working on integrating our phones with our love for supporting good causes.
+Today there are plenty of apps for charitable giving.

-Here are several of my favorites.
-I picked these for ease-of-use, transparency, and dependability.
+Here are several of my favorite charity apps.
+I picked these for ease-of-use, transparency, and fun factors.
 Pick one or more and try them out.
 Make charitable giving an everyday affair.

 Why not use the app whenever you sit down to a meal?
 Help feed the hundreds of thousands of hungry people in the world.